The Bible's Prophetic Accuracy

 If you noticed this prophecy was not in chronological order, you might believe that Ezekiel made an error (as Alexander the Great came many years after Nebuchadnezzar).
 The solution is that eastern thought does not assume chronological order, there are many other ways to order a narrative.
 Events in a prophecy are often separated by many years, like the invasions of Nebuchadnezzar and Alexander the Great, without the prophet calling our attention to this detail.
 In the same way, prophecies of Jesus will often include details of both His first and second coming.

 If we look at the detail of Ezekiel's prophecy, it should be evident that the statistical odds of this happening are impossible.
-Therefore, do not let the skeptics draw attention to chronological order in order to convince you that the Bible has errors.
+Therefore, do not let the skeptics draw attention to chronological order (the assumption of chronological order is western thought) in order to convince you that the Bible has errors.

 Note the accuracy.